 Air Embolism Injury Attorneys

 Any air embolism injury can result in many health issues and even death for the victim.
 In many cases, a serious air embolism injury that happens in a healthcare environment is grounds for a medical malpractice lawsuit.
-At Rosenfeld Injury Lawyers, we have represented many clients successfully in pursuing Illinois medical malpractice cases involving air embolisms, resulting in financial compensation for their medical bills, lost income and even wrongful death.
+At Rosenfeld Injury Lawyers LLC, we have represented many clients successfully in pursuing Illinois medical malpractice cases involving air embolisms, resulting in financial compensation for their medical bills, lost income and even wrongful death.
 We offer a free consultation to discuss your case if you or a loved one was a victim of an air embolism injury.
 Call us today.
 888-424-5757